Tales from the Road

 I flew from London Heathrow to Las Vegas, and then drove on to Springdale, a small town on the outskirts of Zion National Park in southern Utah.
 We drove from south to north Utah during the week.

-When did you go and how long for?
+When did you go to Utah and how long for?

 Have you visited Utah before?